USMNT gains Christian Pulisic but loses Sergiño Dest for World Cup qualifiers

 Aside from Dest, forwards Gio Reyna (hamstring) and Gyasi Zardes (knee) are unavailable.
 Reyna, an 18-year-old rising star with Germany’s Borussia Dortmund, has been sidelined since getting hurt in the qualifying opener Sept.
 2 in El Salvador.

 The most notable absence among healthy players was center back John Brooks, who is playing regularly for Bundesliga side Wolfsburg.
-He did not play well in the September qualifiers and withdrew from the October matches because of back issues.
+However, he did not perform well in the September qualifiers and withdrew from the October matches because of back issues.

-For the first time, Berhalter called in Joe Scally, an 18-year-old right back who this fall has surged into the starting lineup for Mönchengladbach in the Bundesliga.
-Reggie Cannon and DeAndre Yedlin will also help compensate for Dest’s absence.
+“He is working his way back into form,” Berhalter said.
+“I don’t assume this is going to be his last time in the national team.
+I’m sure he’ll be back.”

-To pad the forward depth, Berhalter invited FC Dallas’s Jesús Ferreira, who last appeared for the national team in January, when he posted two goals and three assists in a 7-0 friendly victory over Trinidad and Tobago in Orlando.
+To pad the striker depth, Berhalter invited FC Dallas’s Jesús Ferreira, who last appeared for the national team in January, when he posted two goals and three assists in a 7-0 friendly victory over Trinidad and Tobago in Orlando.
 He has eight goals and eight assists in MLS.

 Ferreira, 20, was chosen over Orlando’s Daryl Dike, Norwich City’s Josh Sargent and Young Boys’ Jordan Pefok.